Battle Squadron: Gameplay

 Battle Squadron supports both mouse and joystick controlled play.
-The game is played from the perspective of elite fighter pilots of the Earth Defense Fleet, known as the Battle Squadron sent to rescue two human agents, Commanders Berry D. Mayers and Lori Bergin, from the clutches of the ruthless alien empire, known as the Barrax.
+The game is played from the perspective of elite fighter pilots of the Earth Defense Fleet, called the Battle Squadron sent to rescue two human agents, Commanders Berry D. Mayers and Lori Bergin, from the clutches of the ruthless alien empire, known as the Barrax.
 The player's fighters carry unlimited projectile weaponry and a finite number of Nova Smart Bombs.
-Players acquire weapons by shooting down Barraxian Artillery Gunships which carry weapon Power-Up icons.
+The player acquires weapons by shooting down Barraxian Artillery Gunships which carry Power-Up icons.
 Weapons include the Red Magnetic Torps, the powerful Green Emerald Laser, the two-way firing Blue Anti-Matter Particle Beam and the sideways firing Orange Magma Wave.
-Other pick-up items include Barraxian jewel caches marked by small green X's which are worth 1000 points each.
-The player has the option to increase the number and speed of enemy bullets therefore altering the game's difficulty.
+Other pick-up items include Barraxian jewel caches marked by small green X's which are worth 1,000 points each.
+The player has the option to increase the number and speed of enemy bullets, altering the game's difficulty.

-Notable features of the game are relatively big sprites (with Predator-esque cloaking effects applied to a few) and numerous weapon upgrades (supposedly 25 in total).
-Barraxian opponents consist of ground installations (generally gun turrets and launch platforms), ground vehicles, aircraft and numerous genetically-engineered living weapons.
+Notable features are relatively large sprites (with cloaking effects applied to a few) and many weapon upgrades (25 in total).
+Barraxian opponents consist of ground installations (generally gun turrets and launch platforms), vehicles, aircraft and numerous genetically-engineered living weapons.